-This brief tutorial will show students and new users how to import existing VMware Workstation guest machines to VirtualBox easily.
+This brief tutorial will show students and new users how to easily import existing VMware Workstation guest machines to VirtualBox.
 There is no need to convert the .vmdk disk first before importing.

 If you have guest operation systems already created for your VMware Workstation, there is no need to create a new one for VirtualBox.
 All you have to do is import the existing VMware format to VirtualBox.
 It’s easy.